 Tax Agents Disclosures

 The Tax Practitioners Board maintains a register of tax agents and BAS agents.
 You can access and search this register here.
+This register includes details of the registration (and conditions if applicable) of Grant Thornton and our individual registered tax agents with whom you engage.

 Your engagement letter with Grant Thornton and the Standard Terms and Conditions set out our procedures for dealing with problems or complaints.
 The Tax Practitioners Board also has a complaints process in relation to tax agent services as outlined on their website which can be accessed here

-Section 45 of the Tax Agent Services (Code of Professional Conduct) requires Grant Thornton to notify you if it becomes aware of any matter which could significantly influence your decision to engage us or to continue to engage us in relation to the provision of tax agent services.
-Grant Thornton is not aware of any such matters.
+Section 45 of the Tax Agent Services (Code of Professional Conduct) requires Grant Thornton to notify you if it becomes aware of certain events which have occurred in the past 5 years.
+Grant Thornton is not aware of any such events.